mesonbuild/meson/docs/markdown/Machine-files.md

 ### Paths and Directories

-As of 0.50.0 paths and directories such as libdir can be defined in the native file in a paths section
+As of 0.50.0 paths and directories such as libdir can be defined in the native and cross files in a paths section.
+These should be strings

 ```ini
 [paths]